Frequently Asked Billing and Claims Questions

 2. Do I get charged for an ambulance even if I wasn’t the one who summoned the ambulance?

-SBVAS only charges for transporting a patient.
+In most cases, SBAS only charges for transporting a patient.
 The service is provided and charged to each individual patient no matter who initiates the call.

 3. Do I get charged for an ambulance even if I refuse transport?

-If service is provided and the patient is NOT transported to a medical facility, no charges are billed.
+If service is provided and the patient is not transported to a medical facility, no charges are billed.

 4. What information do I give the dispatcher?